vseplyarskiy/Roulette/adding_mutation_rate/README.md

 We provide three ways to choose a set of background sites.
 The users can use synonymous sites, the whole genome, or manually provide a set of neutral sites.
 While the first two options are easier, we think that manually choosing a neutral sites will be the most accurate way to scale the mutation rate properly.

-Below is instructions on how to get a probability of a  mutation under neutrality.
+Below is instructions on how to run the script(s).

 ## Instruction for packages